ghorpadeire/SpringBoot_SSL_job/README.md

 A simple web application for performing remote SSL/TLS assessment of HTTPS servers.

+## Branch Structure

+- **first-code**: Primary branch containing the full application code migrated from the previous main branch.
+- **work**: Current working branch used for ongoing updates in this repository snapshot.

 ## Features

 - **Hostname Assessment**: Enter a hostname to assess its SSL/TLS configuration